Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

        Smashed,
    }

-We might as well derive ``Eq`` already, which is not necessary, but will come in handy later:
+In this tutorial we will also need to check state for equality, so we might as well derive the trait implementation for ``PartialEq`` and ``Eq`` already, which is not necessary, but will allow us to use ``==`` and will come in handy later:

 .. code-block:: rust